princeton-computational-imaging/COS597D-Imaging-the-Invisible-Fall-2025/HW0-Installation/README.md

 If you are new to CONDA please read through this article.
 It should really help you get started and understand better what this is all about https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-Now, let's get started setting everything up for 331.
+Now, let's get started setting everything up.
 Here's the command:

 ``conda create -n COS597 python``